Effect-TS/schema/README.md

 # Arbitraries

-Deriving an arbitrary from a schema
+Deriving an `Arbitrary` from a schema

 ```ts
 import * as S from "@fp-ts/schema/Schema";